nasa/openmct/README.md

 The test suite is configured to all tests localed in `e2e/tests/` ending in `*.e2e.spec.js`.
 For more about the e2e test suite, please see the [README](./e2e/README.md)

 ### Security Tests
 Each commit is analyzed for known security vulnerabilities using [CodeQL](https://codeql.github.com/docs/codeql-language-guides/codeql-library-for-javascript/).
-The list of CWE coverage items is avaiable in the [CodeQL docs](https://codeql.github.com/codeql-query-help/javascript-cwe/).
+The list of CWE coverage items is available in the [CodeQL docs](https://codeql.github.com/codeql-query-help/javascript-cwe/).
 The CodeQL workflow is specified in the [CodeQL analysis file](./.github/workflows/codeql-analysis.yml) and the custom [CodeQL config](./.github/codeql/codeql-config.yml).

 ### Test Reporting and Code Coverage